 You’ll then need to pay the associated fees and fill out the required paperwork.

-If you plan to serve food in your bar or nightclub, you’ll need to follow food business licensing requirements, which also vary from state to state.
+If you plan to serve food in your bar, you’ll need to follow food business licensing requirements, which also vary from state to state.

 Food business licensing ensures your venue can produce safe food before it is supplied or prepared for the local community.
 Licensing requirements vary depending on the size of the venue and state or territory where you’re establishing the business.
-You can view the relevant licensing requirements for your bar or nightclub here:
+You can view the relevant licensing requirements for your bar below:

 There are also several other licenses that you may require, so it’s best to seek advice.
-For example, you’ll likely be playing music at the bar or nightclub, so you may need a music license to cover copyright issues.
+For example, you’ll likely be playing music at the bar, so you may need a music license to cover copyright issues.

 Licensees must provide a safe environment for customers and employees in and around the business premises.
 Depending on your licence conditions and the state or territory you’re in, you may need to comply with: